Administration and Fire Prevention

 Burnet County Spicewood is served by a single Fire Station located at 9805 E State Highway 71 in Spicewood, TX.

-The Spicewood station was original built back in the 1970s by the original Spicewood Volunteer Fire Department.
+The Spicewood Station was originally built back and started responding to call on June 6, 1976 by the original Spicewood Volunteer Fire Department-EMS.
+Dewayne Schuessler was the first Fire Chief for the VFD and Dewey Hollingsworth was the first EMS Coordinator.
 The station was added to over the years.
 In 2013, ESD9 was created, read more on the About ESD9 page.
 In 2020, Spicewood Fire Rescue replaced the Spicewood Volunteer Fire Department and in 2021 renovations were done to the Fire Station to add a fire suppression system, bunk rooms for paid overnight responders, and administration offices.

 Engine 92 is a Pierce Contender with a capacity of 750 gallons of water.
 The apparatus serves as the secondary response truck for Motor Vehicle Incidents and Structure Fires.